-Owners or occupiers of properties with OSSM systems are required to hold an Approval to Operate an OSSM system which is determined by Council.
+Owners or occupiers of properties with OSSM systems are required to hold an Approval to Operate an OSSM system issued by Council.
 A separate approval is also required from Council to install, construct or alter an OSSM system.
 This chapter provides an overview of theses approvals and processes for various development application types.

-Local Government Act Requirements
+2.1 Local Government Act Requirements